Famous Korean Singers: 5 K-pop Sensations Who Can Teach You Korean

 If you’ve heard of the Korean boy group Big Bang, you’ve probably heard of G-Dragon.

 Kwon Ji-yong, also known as G-Dragon, trained for 6 years under YG Entertainment before debuting as member of Big Bang.
-What this basically means is that the guy has paid his dues.
-Korea has this humbling process of training artists to physical and mental limits before they’re debuted to the public.

 His “Who You?” and “Crooked” would be ideal for intermediate to early-advanced learners.
 Early sections of the songs are easy enough to follow and make out the words.
 This is even helped by the regular rhythm inherent in the lines.
 Their beats make the phrases very memorable.
 Towards the middle parts of the songs, up-tempos happen and rap sections begin.
 If you want to have songs that mimic the pace of spoken Korean, these two would be a good start.